FirmwGuy/CEP/docs/L1_BOND/topics/ADJACENCY-MIRRORS.md

 # L1 Topic: Adjacency Mirrors and Summaries

 ## Introduction
-Adjacency mirrors are the quick-glance indexes that keep relationships browseable without scanning the full bond ledger.
-They live inside Layer 1's transient workspace and let UIs and services answer "who is connected to this being?" instantly.
+Adjacency mirrors answer a simple question quickly: “who is this being connected to right now?”
+They live in the Layer 1 runtime workspace so reads stay cheap while the authoritative history remains in the bond and context ledgers.

 ## Technical Details
-### Mirror layout
+### Layout
-- Mirrors live under `/bonds/adjacency/being/<id>/<key>` where `<id>` is the owning being's deterministic name.
-- Each entry stores a short summary payload containing the partner's tag, hash key, and optional label strings for display.
-- Entries share the kernel's append-only semantics; replacing a summary adds a new child instead of rewriting the old one.
+- **Location**: `/bonds/adjacency/<being>/<hash>`.
+- **Key**: `<being>` is the deterministic `cepDT` name of the being. `<hash>` matches the bond or context hash written under `/data/CEP/CEP/L1/(bonds|contexts)`.
+- **Payload**: the entry stores a single `value` text cell such as `bond_caned:user-001` or `ctx_editssn:First Draft`.
+The helpers overwrite this value when the summary changes.

-### Update pipeline
+### Update flow
-- `cep_bond_upsert` (and its helpers) compare the freshly computed summary with the current head.
-If nothing changes, the mirror stays untouched.
-- When a bond is retired, the heartbeat loop marks the matching adjacency node as inactive. `cep_tick_l1` prunes the tombstone once both sides agree the edge is gone or the owning being is deleted.
-- High-volume updates batch through the heartbeat so a single impulse can stage multiple mirror diffs before the agenda commits them.
+1. `cep_bond_upsert` or `cep_context_upsert` produces a summary string (`tag_text:partner_or_label`).
+2. The helper calls `cep_bond_annotate_adjacency`, which ensures the bucket and entry exist (using red-black dictionaries) and writes the summary text.
+3. No diffing or append-only history is kept inside the mirror.
+History lives in the timestamps on the entry itself and in the source bond/context record.

+### Pruning
+- `cep_tick_l1` walks every adjacency bucket each beat.
+Empty entries vanish; buckets disappear once they are empty or the owning being has been hard-finalised.
+- You can trigger pruning manually by calling `cep_tick_l1` after deleting beings or tearing down large batches of bonds/contexts.

 ### Reading mirrors safely
-- Clients may read mirrors directly for dashboards or heuristics, but mutations must still go through the bond APIs.
-- When you need strong consistency, pair a mirror read with the authoritative bond entry and compare timestamps.
-A mismatch signals that a follow-up sweep is still in flight.
+- Reads are cheap dictionary lookups.
+If you need more than summary text, follow the hash back to the durable bond or context record.
+- Treat mirrors as caches.
+Do not write to them directly; let the helper functions keep them aligned with the authoritative data.

 ## Q&A
-- **Do mirrors survive restarts?** They live in normal cells, so yes.
-The append-only log persists them; heartbeat maintenance cleans stale ones after recovery.
+- **Do mirrors survive restarts?** Yes.
+They are normal cells.
+The prune pass keeps them tidy after you replay work.
-- **What if a mirror gets corrupted?** Rebuild it by replaying the underlying bond records through the heartbeat; the diff logic recreates missing entries deterministically.
+- **How do I tell whether a summary is stale?** Compare the entry’s timestamp to the bond/context record’s timestamp.
+If they differ, schedule a cleanup or rerun the helper.
-- **Can I add custom summary fields?** Extend the summary payload by adding children such as `meta/` values.
-Just keep them compact to preserve cache locality.
+- **Can I add richer metadata?** Not yet.
+The helper only writes the summary text.
+You can extend it to store additional child cells, but keep them compact to avoid degrading traversal speed.
-- **How do mirrors behave with soft deletes?** Soft-deleted bonds remain visible but flagged; `cep_tick_l1` prunes them only after both participants are archived or summarised entries go empty.
+- **What if I want a different storage engine?** Update `cep_bond_ensure_dictionary_cell` to pick the store you need (for example, hashed buckets) and the change will apply everywhere mirrors are created.